 Section 4.8: REQUESTS FOR PETITIONS

 In order to avoid the perception that a petition is endorsed by the GPICA, any petition to be brought before the membership must first be approved by the BOD in order to be placed on the agenda.
-Only members may request that a petition be placed on the Agenda.
+Only GPICA members may request that a petition be placed on the agenda.

 Section 4.9: CONDUCT

-All meetings of the GPICA and the BOD shall be conducted according to the Democratic Rules of Order.
+All meetings of the GPICA and the BOD shall be conducted according to the Democratic Rules of Order, Seventh Edition.

 Section 5.1: NUMBER

-The number of directors shall be up to eleven, including four officers; President, Vice-President, Secretary, and Treasurer, and up to seven (7) additional directors.
+The number of Directors shall be up to eleven (11), including four (4) officers: President, Vice-President, Secretary, and Treasurer; and up to seven (7) additional Directors.